Searching the Indexed Data

 A sample discover of an ELB logs view shows the basic steps to select a view, select a timeframe, and then watch for the results:

-This example found 1 million results, which are all of the records for this particular view and object group.
-A wide search for a short period of time can be helpful to fetch sample results, but it is more commonly the case that users and analysts want more refined searches to see the results for very specific criteria.
+In the Discover results, note that there were 1 million hits.
+The hits value is the number of matching records (in this case, all the records) for this particular search.
+A wide search for a short period of time can be helpful to fetch sample results, but it is more commonly the case that users and analysts want narrower searches to see the results for very specific criteria.

 Below the histogram, Discover returns a detailed view of up to 500 records (the default configured setting) from the matching hits.
 So a random 500 records from the 1,00,000 hits that were found.
 The records provide more information for users to examine with additional columns of information.